kjaymiller/kjaymiller.com/content/making-your-python-package-cli-callable.md

 ---
+date: 2023-11-17 01:59:43+00:00
+description: 'Here''s a subtle description to encourage the reader to read the blog
+  post:

+  "I recently discovered a convenient way to turn my Python package into a CLI.
+Want to learn how I did it?'
+image: https://kjaymiller.azureedge.net/media/__main__dot_py.png
+tags: python
 title: Making your python package CLI callable
-date: 2023-11-17T01:59:43Z
-tags: python
-image: https://kjaymiller.azureedge.net/media/__main__dot_py.png
 ---

 Render Engine has a cli that can be called with `render-engine --help` or `python -m render_engine --help`.